senzing-garage/knowledge-base/HOWTO/install-npm.md

-# Install Node Package Manager
+# How to install Node Package Manager

 Also known as "npm".